Visitor Photography Policy

 - Camera bags, stabilization devices such as tripods and monopods, and other large or specialty photographic equipment are prohibited in the galleries (unless approved and accompanied by Museum staff—see below for photography shoot pass information).
 Camera bags may be stored in the Museum lockers.

 - Visitor photography is permitted for personal, noncommercial use only.
+Visitors must keep face coverings on at all times.

 - Photographs may not be published, sold, reproduced, distributed, or otherwise commercially exploited in any manner unless approved by the Museum in writing.*